angular/angular/aio/content/guide/deprecations.md

 For testing a function `canActivate` guard, using `TestBed` and `TestBed.runInInjectionContext` is recommended.
 Test mocks and stubs can be provided through DI with `{provide: X, useValue: StubX}`.
-Functional guards can also be written in a way that's either testable with `runInContext` or by passing mock implementations of dependencies.
+Functional guards can also be written in a way that's either testable with `runInInjectionContext` or by passing mock implementations of dependencies.
 For example:

 ```